ArkhamKnightGPC/ArkhamKnightGPC/README.md

 <h3 align="center">Student researcher at University of São Paulo (Ecole polytechnique X22)</h3>

 ## 👩‍💻 About Me
-- I am a brazilian computer engineering student currently working at the [Laboratory of Computer Networks and Architecture - LARC](https://www.larc.usp.br/en) at the University of São Paulo, Brazil 🇧🇷
+- I am a brazilian computer engineering student currently working on my engineering thesis project at the [Laboratory of Computer Networks and Architecture - LARC](https://www.larc.usp.br/en) at the University of São Paulo, Brazil 🇧🇷
 - Graduate from the [engineering program at Ecole Polytechnique](https://programmes.polytechnique.edu/cycle-ingenieur-polytechnicien/cycle-ingenieur-polytechnicien) 🇫🇷
 - Worked as a web developer in the [Brazilian edtech Ada Tech](https://ada.tech/)
 - Summer internship at [STMicroelectronics in Crolles, France](https://www.st.com/content/st_com/en/about/manufacturing-at-st/our-facilities/crolles-st-site.html)